How to Manage Customer Expectations in Customer Support

 Customer support is directly connected to your customers' expectations.
 While you can measure success based on the number of tickets resolved, you still don't have a good indicator of how your customers actually feel about the support your customer service team provides.
-In order to know that, you have to be aware of what your customers expect from your company.
+In order to know that, you have to be aware of what your customers expect from your company and how to manage customer expectations.

 "You need to understand what they want out of your products and services."